jostylr/role-dnd-hybrid/src/rules.md

   roll.
 A special skill that handles the combination specifically can be studied and will apply to the skill that gets rolled first.

+### Special Uses

+See skills.txt for a list of the skills, categorized by attribute and school.

+Some special uses are as follows:

+* Nature includes not only stuff about knowing plants, etc, but also the daytime cycles, etc, with a challenge of 5 for Nature roll to know the time, 10 for Nature roll to know north.
+* Perception.
+This deals generally with tingling of senses, but also spotting stuff and reading lips, both of which are suitable special sub-skills.
+* Instruments should generally have a sub-skill of specific instruments.

+Languages have the following interpretation:
+* 5 is for tourist level communication
+* 10 is for 5 year old communication, great understanding of normal, everyday ideas, but somewhat difficult to understand and almost no ability to express higher abstract ideas.
+* 15 Everyday communication standards, accent detectable if not native.
+* 20 Can mask non-native accent, can converse in quite abstract talk.
+* 25 Different dialects usable.

 ## Stat Points